 The Cannery Boathouse, on the other hand, displays some of the boats that were historically used around the Manitou Islands and the village of Glen Haven.
 The Boathouse was also once home to a cherry cannery for a period of time, hence the name.

 Overlooking Glen Lake, a beautiful, vibrant blue lake in the area, is a roadside overlook.
 Pull off and spend a few minutes enjoying the view.
-A small bench fashioned from rocks faces the views as well.
+A small bench fashioned from rocks faces the view.

-Although this would be just a brief stop, it’s worth the 10-minute detour.
+Although this was just a brief stop for us, it’s worth the 10-minute detour.

 Head east on 616 from M-22.
 The horseshoe-shaped pull-off will be on the left in about 1.5 miles.